rjmccall/swift-evolution/review_management.md

   Workgroups should exercise prudence when requesting performance testing on proposal implementations.
 Meaningful performance testing often requires ad hoc test development in order to properly reveal the impact of the proposal; simply running the existing build or runtime benchmarks may not be sufficient.
 If code maintainers believe that the proposed implementation is specifically prone to performance risks, then this testing should be done; but to avoid mounting burdens on the proposal authors, it should not be requested simply as a matter of course.

-## Full cursory review
+## Workgroup cursory review

-When a workgroup talks about a proposal that doesn't have a review manager yet, that is a *full cursory review*.
+When a workgroup talks about a proposal that doesn't have a review manager yet, that is a *workgroup cursory review*.
 Essentially, the workgroup performs a cursory review using their collective experience with the proposal.

-If a member of the workgroup has performed an individual cursory review and thinks that the workgroup should made a final decision on the proposal (i.e. that it is either ready for review or should be rejected), they should ensure it is promptly brought up for full cursory review.
+If a member of the workgroup has performed an individual cursory review and thinks that the workgroup should made a final decision on the proposal (i.e. that it is either ready for review or should be rejected), they should ensure it is promptly brought up for workgroup cursory review.

-There are three primary outcomes of a full cursory review:
+There are three primary outcomes of a cursory review by the full workgroup:

 - There is substantial agreement in the workgroup that the proposal can be rejected without further review.
 The workgroup should pick someone to make an official statement explaining why; typically, this statement will be made in the pitch thread.
 The proposal PR can then be closed with a reference to the statement.
 See the "Rejecting a proposal without a review" section below.